victorhuangwq/experiencethis.world/_posts/2025-01-28-singapore-food-recommendations.md

     I honestly don't have any other Nasi Lemak place to strongly recommend yet.
 So I will keep this on the list until I find a better place.

+9. **3 Meals a Day**

+    It's tucked away in Sim Lim Square, a computer hardware mall in Singapore (featured by [Linus Tech Tips](https://www.youtube.com/watch?v=XUBdUJjgmQY)!)
+It's known for it's salted egg yolk chicken rice.
+It's a decadent, creamy dish that is truly a hit.
+I often went to this mall growing up - so check it out, and get the food too :)

+10 **Kampong Carrot Cake**

+    Carrot cake in Singapore is not the same as the Western dessert.
+It's a dish cooked with radish cake, eggs, and preserved radish.
+The one at Kampong Carrot Cake is a good place to try it.
+Personally I think it's a breakfast dish, but you can eat it anytime.

+    I personally like the white version, because I think the black version is too sweet.

+11. **Koh Brother Pig's Organ Soup**

+    Chinese soup cooked with pig's organs - think liver, intestines, stomach, etc. It's a good hearty soup, dip it in chilli and eat with rice.

 ### Other Food

 These aren't exactly Singaporean cuisine, but I like them!